composer/composer/doc/06-config.md

 check the presence of extension.
 If set to `false`, Composer will not create and require a `platform_check.php` file as part of the autoloader bootstrap.

+## secure-svn-domains

+Defaults to `[]`.
+Lists domains which should be trusted/marked as using a secure Subversion/SVN transport.
+By default svn:// protocol is seen as insecure and will throw, but you can set this config option to `["example.org"]` to allow using svn URLs on that hostname.
+This is a better/safer alternative to disabling `secure-http` altogether.

 &larr; [Repositories](05-repositories.md)  |  [Runtime](07-runtime.md) &rarr;